 Management of the Company evaluated subsequent events and transactions that occurred after the balance sheet date up to the date that the unaudited condensed financial statements were issued.
-Based upon this review, other than the below, the Company did not identify any subsequent events that would have required adjustment or disclosure in the financial statements.
+Based upon this review, the Company did not identify any subsequent events that would have required adjustment or disclosure in the financial statements.